anshilina/ds_projects_2022/mobile_tariffs_recommendations/README.md

 # Research on the recommendation of mobile tariffs

 We have data on customers and their mobile plan.
-We will build ML model to classify tariff using customers' data.
+We will build ML model to classify tariffs using customers' data.

 **Goal:** Select the model with the highest *accuracy* (0.75).